An axiomatization of six-functor formalisms: Nagata six-functor formalisms

-is vertically right-adjointable.
-We will call this the category of \textit{BC functors}, or \textit{functors with the BC-property}, where BC stands for Beck-Chevalley. \end{defn} A functor $F$ in $\fun^\lax_{BC}(\delta^*_+\C^{\op,\sqcup,\op}( P_\times^\op,I_-),\cat)$ can be thought as as assigning to every $X$ in $\C$ an $\infty$-category $F(X)$, and to every $P$-morphism an adjunction $p^*\vdash p_\circ$ and every $I$-morphism an adjunction $i_!\vdash i^\circ$.
+is vertically right-adjoinable.
+We will call this the category of \textit{BC functors}, or \textit{functors with the BC-property}, where BC stands for Beck-Chevalley. \end{defn} A functor $F$ in $\fun^\lax_{BC}(\corr(\C,P,I)^\otimes,\cat)$ can be thought as as assigning to every $X$ in $\C$ an $\infty$-category $F(X)$, and to every $P$-morphism an adjunction $p^*\vdash p_\natural$ and every $I$-morphism an adjunction $i_!\vdash i^\natural$.
 Proposition \ref{prop:w6FF} will imply that $F(X)$ is in fact a symmetric monoidal $\infty$-category.
-Moreover, condition (B) ensures that $(-)_!$ and $(-)_\circ$ are compatible and extend to a functor on $\C$, and similarly that $(-)^*$ and $(-)^\circ$ are compatible and extend to a functor on $\C^\op$.
-The latter uses that an $I$-morphism followed by a $P$-morphism.
+Moreover, condition (B) ensures that $(-)_!$ and $(-)_\natural$ are compatible and extend to a functor on $\C$, and similarly that $(-)^*$ and $(-)^\natural$ are compatible and extend to a functor on $\C^\op$.
+The latter uses that any morphism in $\C$ factors as a $I$-morphism followed by a $P$-morphism.

-The claims above are made precise in the following proposition, using the ideas in the proof of \cite[Proposition A.5.10]{mann_thesis}, and machinery developed by Liu and Zheng in \cite{liu_zheng_gluing} and \cite{liu_zheng_six_ops}.
+The claims above are made precise in the following proposition, using the ideas in the proof of \cite[Proposition A.5.10]{mann_thesis}, and machinery developed by Liu and Zheng in \cite{liu_zheng_six_ops}.

-\begin{prop} Restricting along the embedding $e:\delta^*_+\C^{\op,\sqcup,\op}( P_\times^\op,I_-) \hookrightarrow {\corr(\C)^{\op,\sqcup,\op}}$ induces an equivalence of $\infty$-categories
+\begin{prop} Restricting along the embedding $e:\corr(\C,P,I)^\otimes \hookrightarrow {\corr(\C)^\otimes}$ induces an equivalence of $\infty$-categories

 \end{prop}

 We will prove Proposition \ref{prop:3FF} by means of a chain of three equivalences, which are treated in Lemma \ref{lem:w6FF_step_3}, Lemma \ref{lem:w6FF_step_2.1} and Lemma \ref{lem:w6FF_step_1}.